 |"That is one magic loogie."|

 My appearance on "Seinfeld" in 1992 and my subsequent cameo in the series finale in 1998 parlayed into several broadcasting appearances for the Mets.
 When SNY debuted in 2006, I teamed up with former radio play-by-play man Gary Cohen and analyst/former teammate Ron Darling as the new broadcast team for the New York Mets.
-My boothmates and I are also part of Gary, Keith & Ron, or GKR for short.
-Our website has helped raise money for our favorite charities, such as the Cobble Hill Health Center (for Alzheimer's care), the Juvenile Diabetes Research Foundation (hoping to find a cure for Type 1 diabetes) and the Danbury Women's Center (which looks to lessen the trauma of domestic violence, sexual assault and similar life-changing events).
+My boothmates and I are also part of Gary, Keith and Ron, or GKR for short.
+Together, we've raised money for our favorite charities, such as the Cobble Hill Health Center (for Alzheimer's care) and the Juvenile Diabetes Research Foundation (hoping to find a cure for Type 1 diabetes).
+In addition, we've also focused on helping victims of domestic abuse.
+And for all you kids out there, there's nothing funny about domestic abuse.

 Fans might know me for my baseball career.
 Others might know me for my excellent acting on "Seinfeld".
 Some of you might even know me for my Just For Men commercials with Walt "Clyde" Frazier.
 Current Met fans know me for my unabashed analysis on SNY telecasts of Mets games.

 I'm all of those people.
-Although I'm a year older today, I'm still only 59 so I have plenty left to accomplish in my life.
-Maybe I'll mass produce my Mex Burgers or take on a side job as a Schick Hydro spokesperson now that my Just For Men contract has expired.
+Although I'm a year older today, I'm still only 62 so I have plenty left to accomplish.
+Maybe I'll mass produce my Mex Burgers.
+Or perhaps I'll go from flashing the leather to wearing it on a broadcast.
+Hey, I might even create a fantasy league for Strat-O-Matic players.
+(Why haven't I thought of that before?)
 Who knows?
 One thing is for sure.
 No matter what job I have or what position I fill, I'll always be around.
 Why wouldn't I be?
 After all, I'm Keith Hernandez!